Knowledge base

 - Create a MySQL/MariaDB database by clicking the Add a database button.

-- Import, export or restore a MySQL database by clicking on the dropdown arrow to the right of the Add button.
+- Import, export or restore a MySQL database by clicking the chevron to the right of the Add button.

 Users